php-fig/fig-standards/proposed/extended-coding-style-guide.md

 is indented once.
 When doing so, the first item in the list MUST be on the next line, and there MUST be only one argument per line.

-When the argument list is split across multiple lines, the closing parenthesis and opening brace MUST be placed together on their own line with one space between them.

 ~~~php
 <?php
 namespace Vendor\Package;